protocol/research-website/content/posts/202011-want-message-inspect/index.md

 <center>{{< figure src="total_messages.png" alt="Total number of messages and duplicate blocks exchanged for different file sizes" >}}</center>

 In addition to from the reduction in the number of messages exchanged in the experiment (especially for small files), we inferred another interesting result.
-The use of the peer-block registry to perform smarter lookups of content doesn't actually eliminate the number of duplicate blocks in the network as we initially thought, but it does reduce it.
-In our initial experiments, we exchanged a single block in order to evaluate the performance improvement of the TTFB.
-With a single block, the WANT-BLOCK round sent by the peer-block registry caused the appearance of two additional duplicate blocks.
-However, for larger files, the number of blocks exchanged is much larger, and knowing in advance which peers to request the content from prevents peers from polling the entire network, consequently reducing the number of duplicate blocks generated in the file exchange.
+The use of the peer-block registry to perform smarter lookups of content doesn't actually increase the number of duplicate blocks in the network, as we initially thought, but rather _reduces_ it.
+In our initial experiments, we exchanged a single block in order to evaluate the performance improvement of the TTFB: each block exchanged generated two additional duplicate blocks.
+For larger files, the number of blocks exchanged is much larger, and knowing in advance which peers to request the content from prevents peers from polling the entire network, which consequently reduces the number of duplicate blocks generated in the file exchange.

 ## Conclusions and Future Work